 • 1.05% – AUM over Rs.
 50,000 crores

-Examining the expense ratio upon the ceiling is a great way of seeing the right mutual funds.
+Examining the expense ratio is a great way of choosing the right mutual funds.

 3. Look into their sectoral allocation of funds:

-Checking which sectors the mutual funds invest in can be important in selecting where to invest funds.
+Checking which sectors the mutual funds invest in, can be important in selecting the correct mutual funds for investment.
 If the mutual fund is investing funds in deeply risky sectors that are going by confusion, then that will not turn into good results for the fund and consequently, your investment.

 4. Entry or exit loads:

-Small-cap mutual funds invest in equity and equity-related instrument of companies with a market capitalization of fewer than 500 crores.
+Small-cap mutual funds invest in equity and equity-related instrument of companies with a market capitalization of fewer than Rs.500 crores.
 If you hold your funds for over 12 months, you will be responsible to pay long-term capital gain tax which is 10% of your gains.
-However, this is applicable only if the returns are more than Rs 1 lakh.
+However, this is applicable only if the returns are more than Rs.1 lakh.

 On the other hand, if you sell small-cap mutual funds before 12 months from the date of purchase, a short-term capital gain tax of 15 % will be imposed on your returns.
-So, selling your funds before a year will warrant a greater tax upon holding the funds for over a year.
+So, selling your funds before a year will warrant a greater tax amount.
 It is highly suggested that you do not trade your investment in short-term market movements.
 You will not only pay more taxes, but you will also miss the chance to get bigger revenues.

 6) Measuring Fund’s Risk:

 The risk in mutual funds investment essentially leads to the possibility of returns being different from what you first expected.
 In other words, risk means the volatility of returns.
 But these risks are not constant during all mutual fund schemes.
-The return and risk relationship changes based on a kind of factor.
+The return and risk relationship changes based on certain factors.
 There are few risk measures generally used to assess mutual funds such as alpha, beta, r-squared and standard deviation.
 They help in assessing the risk connected with different schemes.

 - Alpha: Alpha is used to find out the excess return on investment over and above the benchmark.
 If the alpha is 0 then our current investment is similar to the benchmark.
 If alpha is 1 then the fund has outperformed & less than 0 then the fund has underperformed.